qiaoweii/cascading-failure-simulation/README.md

 There are two methods can fetched data from backend to frontend.

-Method 1.
+#### Method 1.
 Use fake data stored in `network.json` file.
 (Used currently)

-The fake data includes the nodes and lines infomation in each round of cascading failure process.
+The fake data includes the nodes' and lines' infomation in each round of cascading failure process.

-- Each round has an "id" to identify it, all nodes grouped as an array and all lines grouped as an array.
+- Each round has an "id" to identify it.
+All nodes are grouped as an array.
+The same to the lines.
-- Each node has an "id" to identify it.
-For the value of "type", "0" stands for "bus", "1" stands for "generator", "1" stands for "load".
+- Each node has two attributes, "id" and "type". "id" is used to identify the node.
+The value of "type", "0" stands for "bus", "1" stands for "generator", "2" stands for "load".
-- Each line has an "id" to identify it.
+- Each line has four attributes, "id", "source", "target", "value".
+An "id" is used to identify a line.
 The "source" stands for the "from_bus" value in pandapower network.
-The "target" stands for the "to_bus" value.
-And the "value" stands for the "length_km".
+The "target" stands for the "to_bus".
+The "value" stands for the "length_km".

 You can use "npm start" to run the project.

-Method 2.
+#### Method 2.
 Use axios and flask.
 (This feature will be completed in the future.)

-In this case, `network_simulation.py` is used to format data. `http_service.py` acts as the interface to transfer the data between the frontend and the backend.
+In this case, `network_simulation.py` is used to run simulation algorithm and format data. `http_service.py` acts as the interface to transfer the data between the frontend and the backend.

 So far, it is guaranteed that network's name can be transfered to the backend, the target network's information can be transferred to the frontend.